teivah/gosiris/README.md

 childActorRef, _ := ActorSystem().Actor("childActor")

-//Send a message from the parent to the child actor childActorRef.Tell("message", "Hi!
+//Send a message from the parent to the child actor childActorRef.Send("message", "Hi!
 How are you?", parentActorRef)
 ```

 ```